artgrtmnk/TS-Cypress-BDD/README.md

 4. Install dependencies with a terminal command `yarn install` or `npm install` in the project's root folder.
 5. Get your token for [GoRest](https://gorest.co.in/my-account/access-tokens) (You need to register/login first).
 6. In `projects_root_folder/cypress/fixtures` folder paste your token into `token.json` file as a value for the `token` key.
-7. Additional step: You need to install [Allure](https://github.com/allure-framework/allure2), if you want to use it
+7. Additional step: You need to install [Allure](https://github.com/allure-framework/allure2), if you want to use it.

 ### Running tests
 1. You can use Cypress GUI with `yarn cy:ui` command.